gdosreis/Selenium-Mbunit-SeleniumGrid/Documentation.md

 **1-** First we have to set the driver Capabilities

- -We have to indicate the OS that will be run the test cases,it's indicate in the Selenium Grid console.-> http://www.screencast.com/t/Ar9OX37eH
+ **-**We have to indicate the OS that will be run the test cases,it's indicate in the Selenium Grid console.-> http://www.screencast.com/t/Ar9OX37eH

  Example:

            DesiredCapabilities capabilities = new DesiredCapabilities();
            capabilities.SetCapability(CapabilityType.Platform, PlatformType.Vista);

--We have to indicate the browser in that will be run the test cases.
+**-**We have to indicate the browser in that will be run the test cases.

 Example: